bytebase/bytebase/backend/demo/data/default/README.md

   bytebase/bytebase:2.12.0 \
   --data /var/opt/bytebase \
   --port 8080 \
-  --demo next
+  --demo default
 ```

 ## Run on render

 1. Set the [PORT env](https://render.com/docs/environment-variables#all-services-1) to 8080.
 1. Use [/scripts/Dockerfile.render-demo](https://github.com/bytebase/bytebase/blob/main/scripts/Dockerfile.render-demo) as the Dockerfile.
-1. Supply `bytebase --port 8080 --data /var/opt/bytebase --demo next` to the Docker Command.
+1. Supply `bytebase --port 8080 --data /var/opt/bytebase --demo default` to the Docker Command.

 # How to update demo data

 1. Demo data is using the dev build because our demo runs in dev mode.

-1. Start Bytebase with `--demo next`, and do whatever you want.
+1. Start Bytebase with `--demo default`, and do whatever you want.

 1. Dump with the following command.